On December 12th of each year there comes a fun and special day in the United States – Ding-A-Ling Day!

 History Of National Ding-A-Ling Day

-It all started back in the early 1970’s when Franky Hyle and several friends created the Ding-A-Ling Club.
-The idea was to be friendlier to one another by keeping in touch and the sound that the phone (back in the 1970’s) would make was a ding-a-ling!
+It started back in the early 1970’s 1970’s when Franky Hyle of Melrose Park, IL and a group of friends created the National Ding-A-Ling Club.
+The idea was to be friendlier to one another by keeping in touch.
+The sound that the phone would make (back in the 1970’s) was a ding-a-ling – hence the name.

 You can read more about this history and Franky Hyle in an article from the Lakeland Ledger.